GO TO: Recommendations/Requirements | Implementation | Examples/Counter‑Examples | Criteria for Review | Feedback/Discussion

 Implementation

-The ontology developers should provide links/citations to evidence of use (publication, external ontology; see examples below for additional types) within your ontology metadata file (replacing with the correct group name, link, and description):
+The ontology developers MUST provide links/citations to publicly available evidence of use within your ontology metadata file as given below (replacing with the correct group name, link, and description):

 usages: